As another winter storm strains the electric grid, it’s time to fix transmission, experts say - NewsBreak

 “Supply and demand for electricity have to exactly balance in real time,” said Michael Goggin, a longtime electric industry analyst and vice president at Grid Strategies, a consulting firm focused on clean energy integration.
 “If not, in a matter of seconds the grid can collapse.”

-The Federal Energy Regulatory Commission and the North American Electric Reliability Corporation announced Dec.
-28 that they will open a joint investigation into the power system’s performance.
+The Federal Energy Regulatory Commission and the North American Electric Reliability Corporation announced this past Wednesday that they will open a joint investigation into the power system’s performance.

 “There will be multiple lessons learned from last week’s polar vortex that will inform future winter preparations,” said Jim Robb, president and CEO of NERC, the nonprofit regulator that sets and enforces reliability standards for the bulk power system in the U.S.